Constraints and gotchas

 ConstraintWhy it existsSolution

-DeterministicFunctions are replayed on restart - must produce same resultsUse ctx.random(), ctx.time(), ctx.run()
+DeterministicFunctions are replayed on restart - must produce same resultsUse ctx.math.random(), ctx.date.now(), ctx.run()

 IdempotentFunctions are retried on failure - must be safe to repeatUse idempotency keys, upserts, deduplication checks